geoschem/integrated_methane_inversion/docs/source/index.rst

 This site provides instructions for using the IMI, including launching an AWS compute instance, configuring and running an inversion, and analyzing the results with a ready-made jupyter notebook.

-Some instructions are specific to the Amazon Web Services (AWS) cloud, but the IMI can also be run on a local compute cluster.
+Some instructions are specific to the Amazon Web Services (AWS) cloud, but the IMI can also be run on a local compute cluster either manually building the environment or using a docker container.

 .. toctree::